bozdoz/advent-of-code-2021/BLOG.md

 }
 ```

 I have no idea where to find good information about generics.
-I couldn't find any reference to the `~string`, but my IDE complained about not using it, and it worked!
+I couldn't find any reference to the `~string`, but my IDE complained about not using it, and it worked! (**Update** It's called an approximation constraint)

 What upset me here, is that I wanted to use it with my custom `type Binary string`, which ought to be equivalent to type `string`.